DallasCarraher/MSFTAccess-SQL-Interpreter/README.md

 # SQL-Interpreter
-> windows form sql script interpreter with access db, written in c#
+> winforms sql script interpreter with access db

+No future plans on expanding functionality